MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ### 5. Enable server to host analytic web services and accept remote connections

-Machine Learning Server can be used as-is if you install and use an R IDE on the same box, but enable the server to host web services
+Machine Learning Server can be used as-is with an R IDE on the same box, but you can also [enable the server to host web services and to allow remote server connections](../operationalize/configure-start-for-administrators.md#configure-web--compute-nodes-for-analytic-deployment-and-remote-execution).

-On a Windows installation, we recommend that you run the [Administrator Utility](../operationalize/configure-use-admin-utility.md) to configure the server for remote access and execution, web service deployment, or cluster topologies.
+Configure the server to by running the [Administrator Utility](../operationalize/configure-use-admin-utility.md) to configure the server for remote access and execution, web service deployment, or cluster topologies.

 [Remote execution](../r/how-to-execute-code-remotely.md) makes the server accessible to client workstations running R Client or the Python client libraries on your network.
 Configuration steps are few and the benefit is big, so please take a few minutes to complete this task.